rjjfox/rjjfox.github.io/_projects/2020-12-28-what-price-to-charge-for-airbnb.md

 Similar to the trends we saw before, key features are the number of bedrooms, the neighbourhood, type of property and room and the time of the year.
 Your status as a local or an Airbnb superhost also can have some impact on the sort of prices travellers will pay.

 ![lin reg features]({{site.baseurl}}/assets/img/airbnb-pricing/lin-reg-features.png)
+_Use the features and numbers here to calculate a ballpark listing price_

 #### An example